-The information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.
 The number of shares of our Class A common stock outstanding immediately following this offering is based on no shares of our Class A common stock outstanding as of May 15, 2020.
 This number excludes 40,654,090 shares of our Class A common stock reserved for issuance under equity incentive plans of which 31,169,099 shares are potentially issuable over the 10-year period from the date of adoption of the Omnibus Incentive Plan to be adopted in connection with this offering.